 4. Have a physician sign and date the POC within 30 days.

-As we explain here, Medicare doesn’t require patients to obtain a physician’s referral or prescription to receive PT, OT, or SLP services.
+As we explain in this post, Medicare doesn’t require patients to obtain a physician’s referral or prescription to receive PT, OT, or SLP services.
 However, it does require that patients be under the care of a physician once treatment begins.
 This means that—unless your state practice act says otherwise—you can perform an initial evaluation and even begin treatment before getting an MD involved (thank you, direct access).
 You should only proceed with treatment, though, if you’re confident that you’ll be able to obtain a certified plan of care within that 30-day timeframe.
 Otherwise, you risk not receiving payment for your services.
 On that note, be sure to get a real or electronic signature—not a stamp.

 5. Maintain good relationships with PT-friendly physicians.